ConPaaS-team/conpaas/docs/installation.rst

 .. warning::
-  It is highly advised to run the Nutshell on a system that meets the recommended system requirements, or else the its performance may be severely impacted.
+  It is highly advised to run the Nutshell on a system that meets the recommended system requirements, or else its performance may be severely impacted.
 For systems that do not meet the recommended requirements (but still meet the minimum requirements), a very careful split of the resources between the VM and the host system needs to be performed.